Showing posts with label steak frites. Show all posts

 Steak au Poivre.

-La Hampe de Bœuf Grillée, Sauce Bordelaise, Poêlée De Pommes De Terre Et Champignons – A grilled hampe steak served with a Sauce Bordelaise accompanied by potatoes fried with button mushrooms.
-Sauce Bordelaise is made with a veal stock, a Bordeaux red wine, butter, shallots, and herbs.
+La Hampe de Bœuf Grillée, Sauce Bordelaise, Poêlée De Pommes De Terre Et Champignons – A grilled hampe steak served with a Sauce Bordelaise, accompanied by pan-fried potatoes and button mushrooms.

-Hampe de Veau Grillée, Sauce aux Deux Moutardes au Thym – A grilled hampe veal steak prepared with a sauce made from two different mustards and thyme.
+Hampe de Veau Grillée, Sauce aux Deux Moutardes au Thym – A grilled hampe veal steak prepared with a sauce made from two different mustards flavored with thyme.
+Notably, this menu listing highlights the use of two distinct mustards, but interestingly, their specific identities are omitted.
+Mustards can have very different tastes, so it's a detail worth asking about.

 Connected posts: